rebelsky/sams-assorted-musings-reflections/endowed-chairs-2017-10-20.md

 The price of endowed chairs
 ===========================

-I know that our deparmtment is loved and appreciated because a group of alums has started a campaign to endow a chair in CS.
+I know that our department is loved and appreciated because a group of alums has started a campaign to endow a chair in CS.
 When last I heard, it cost $2 million to endow a chair.
 I thought that was a lot.
 Then I talked to Development and Alumni Relations [1].
 It appears the